Set design requirements

 The safety of the stage will of course be considered by the event construction company selected to design, manufacture, and construct the stage if this is applicable.

 Despite this, as an event organiser, you are required to complete a written risk assessment, which clearly identifies potential hazards and the measures which will be taken to control or eliminate the risks associated.
+A stage design, for example, should be designed in a way that prevents tripping on-stage.

-Stage construction and set up
+Stage construction services

 Additionally, any coverings on the stage should be sufficiently secured to prevent an accident such as tripping.
 The steps or ramps up to the stage must also be non-slip and stable to prevent accidents occurring.

-You may need to consider stage barriers if you anticipate crowd density; stage barriers are designed to retain audience pressure and can prevent people climbing onto the stage, but should only be used where appropriate.
+You may need to consider stage barriers if you anticipate a large crowd density; stage barriers are designed to retain audience pressure and can prevent people climbing onto the stage, but should only be used where appropriate.

-Stage lighting and audio
+Stage lighting and audio hire

-Technology used in conjunction with staging can potentially cause hazards and should be considered whilst undertaking risk assessments.
+This technology used in conjunction with staging can potentially cause hazards and should be considered whilst undertaking risk assessments.

-Supporting cables must also be sufficient to support overhead lighting and equipment, so that they don’t break and fall.
+Supporting cables must also be sufficient to support overhead lighting and equipment so that they don’t break and fall.

 There are many staging requirements for events to consider – and even more so if you’re looking for a custom stage for your event.
 However, by having a clear idea of the necessary specifications for your stage, and considering these alongside health and safety concerns, you should be able to produce an expansive and informative brief from which an event production company can design and construct your perfect stage.